 The Fremont Motto: “De Libertas Quirkas” (freedom to be peculiar)

 Print your HQ GeoTour passport as a guide.

-At the posted coordinates look for a container that will tell you where to locate the final container.
-This is best done when the library is open, but there is a Plan B if you are unable to visit during Library Hours.
-Either way, you will need to find WP1 first.
+You will need to gather information at two waypoints to determine the location of the final container.
+This is best done when the library is open, but there is a Plan B if you are unable to visit during library hours.
+Either way, you will need to visit WP1 and WP2 and do some calculations first.

 Note: This building is in active use as a library.
 Please be quiet and respectful of the people who are here to read and work.

 Tue: 1 pm - 8 pm